pmoorman/growthcasts/_sections/section1.md

 ---
 layout: section
 heading: The question every entrepreneurs asks after creating their product is...
-heading_quote: How do I get people to use this thing?
+heading_quote: '"How do I get people to use this thing?"'
 heading_image: section1.png
+link_id: intro
 ---

 {: .space}